jsonnet-libs/jsonnet-training-course/_gen/lesson5.md

   },
 }

-// example1/example4.jsonnet
+// example1/example5.jsonnet
 ~~~

-The `images` key holds an object with additional webserver images.

-Just like with functions, the docstring key gets prefixed by `#`.
+Just like with functions, the key for the docstring gets prefixed by `#`.
 Objects can be
 documented with `d.obj(help)`.

-Constants can be documented with `d.val(type, help)`.
+The constants in this object can be documented with `d.val(type, help)`.

 ### Generating markdown docs